LEGEND77z/ICS415/README.md

 ### **Project 2: Shader Creation**
 This project showcases a custom shader developed using **Unity**, inspired by concepts and examples from the **Shadertoy** website.
 The shader explores creative visual effects and demonstrates advanced shader techniques.

-## Project 3: Minecraft-like Engine (BlockStorm)
+### **Project 3: Minecraft-like Game Engine**

-This project implements a simple 3D voxel engine inspired by Minecraft, developed using Java and LWJGL.
-It features basic voxel-based world rendering, camera movement, block placement and removal, raycasting for interaction, and texture mapping.
+This project is a simplified Minecraft-like engine implemented using Java and LWJGL (Lightweight Java Game Library).
+It demonstrates foundational concepts of 3D computer graphics, including rendering textured 3D blocks, basic camera controls, and interactive world-building features such as block placement and removal.